Collisionless relaxation to equilibrium distributions in cold dark matter halos: origin of the Navarro-Frenk-White profile: Introduction

 Whether CDM halos possess a universal profile at all, and whether it is NFW-like, Einasto-like or prompt cusp-like or something else altogether, has been a matter of long-drawn controversy.
 This is mainly because the physics of collective, collisionless relaxation has remained poorly understood.
 We adopt an alternate route, fundamentally different from the above approaches but in the same spirit as \citep[][]{Weinberg.01a} and \citep[][]{Weinberg.01b}.
-Instead of looking at the evolution of the halo density profile directly, we build a QLT for the collisionless relaxation of the mean coarse-grained DF $f_0$ from first principles (Vlasov-Poisson equations), formulate a governing diffusion equation for $f_0$, look for its attractor solutions, and identify the halo density profiles corresponding to these attractor states.
-As alluded to earlier, we find that the NFW profile is a natural outcome of this process of collisionless relaxation.
-A key aspect in which our work differs from those of \citep[][etc.]{Fillmore.Goldreich.84,Bertschinger.85,Nusser.01} is that they only allow for single power-law profiles whereas we allow for double power-law profiles.
-Moreover, unlike these studies, we do not make any specific assumptions about the orbital configuration.
-We assume velocity isotropy for $f_0$, which appears to be an essential feature of a virialized halo, especially in the inner region.
+Instead of looking at the evolution of the halo density profile directly, we build a QLT for the collisionless relaxation of the mean coarse-grained DF $f_0$ from first principles (Vlasov-Poisson equations), formulate a governing diffusion equation for $f_0$, look for its steady state solutions as well as their accessibility, and identify the corresponding halo density profiles.
+We find that the NFW profile emerges from this process of collisionless relaxation, provided that the pre-assembled halo harbors a sufficiently steep profile, its noise is sufficiently red, and the initial profile of the accreted matter is sufficiently shallow.
+A key aspect in which our work differs from those of \citep[][etc]{Fillmore.Goldreich.84,Bertschinger.85,Nusser.01} is that our formulation enables the identification of more than a single power-law.
+Moreover, unlike these studies, we do not make any specific assumptions about the orbital configuration, but assume velocity isotropy for $f_0$, which appears to be an essential feature of a virialized halo, especially in the inner region.
+Our formulation is based on the Vlasov-Poisson equations and therefore has a wider scope than the effective fluid model of \citep[][etc]{Subramanian.00,Subramanian.etal.00,Dehnen.McLaughlin.05}.

 This paper is organized as follows.
-Section~\ref{sec:resp_theory} introduces the perturbative (linear and quasilinear) response theory for the relaxation of driven collisionless self-gravitating systems governed by the Vlasov-Poisson equations.
-In Section~\ref{sec:quasilinear}, we derive the QLDE for the evolution of the mean coarse-grained DF of matter accreted onto a stochastically fluctuating halo, which we solve to obtain the quasi-steady states of collisionless relaxation.
+Section~\ref{sec:resp_theory} introduces the perturbative (linear and quasilinear) response theory for the relaxation of perturbed collisionless self-gravitating systems governed by the Vlasov-Poisson equations.
+In Section~\ref{sec:quasilinear}, we use this theory to study the assembly and relaxation of a spherical isotropic halo.
+We derive the QLDE that describes the evolution of the mean coarse-grained DF of matter accreted in a stochastically fluctuating halo, which we solve to obtain the quasi-steady $f_0$ and the corresponding halo profile.
 We summarize our findings in section~\ref{sec:discussion_summary}.